PhD APPLICATION REQUIREMENTS

-Application Deadline: The deadline for submitting completed applications for entry into the program in Fall 2019 is January 15, 2019.
-Applications will be considered on a competitive basis, but applicants must meet the following minimum requirements
+The deadline for submitting completed applications for entry into the program in Fall 2022 is January 15, 2022 (note that Laurier considers January 15 as a ‘first consideration’ deadline, and will continue to accept applications beyond this date until all program spots are filled).
+Applications will be considered on a competitive basis, but applicants must meet the following minimum requirements:

 - Successful completion of an MA degree with distinction or equivalent in Political Science, History, Economics, International Development Studies, International Peace Studies, Globalization Studies, Environmental Studies, or a related field, with an overall average of at least A- (80%).